 Development consent is not always needed for minor works to a heritage item or a property in a heritage conservation area.

-Minor work is that which would be exempt under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 if the property was not a heritage item or in a heritage conservation area.
+The work is minor (or is for maintenance).
+Minor work is considered that which would be exempt under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 if the property was not a heritage item or in a heritage conservation area.

 The work would not have an adverse impact on heritage significance.

 The proponent has notified Council in writing using the application form.

 The work must not commence until the proponent has received a letter from Council advising that an exemption from the need to obtain development consent has been granted.
 You will also be advised if your application is refused.

 A drawing showing the exact location of the proposed work in relation the building/place.